ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

-sv_coaching_enabled | sv, cl, rep, release | Default: false<br>Allows spectating and communicating with a team ( 'coach t' or 'coach ct' ) sv_competitive_minspec | sv, cl, nf, rep, release | Default: true<br>Enable to force certain client convars to minimum/maximum values to help prevent competitive advantages. sv_compute_per_bot_difficulty | sv, cl, rep | Default: false<br>0 = compute all bot difficulties equally, 1 = compute unique bot difficulty for each bot sv_cq_min_queue | rep | Default: 0<br>Server min buffer size. sv_cq_trim_bloat_remainder | sv, release | Default: 1<br>When trimming a bloated CQ, leave at least N more commands than the minimum sv_cq_trim_bloat_space | sv, release | Default: 0<br>When trimming a bloated CQ, try to leave room for N more commands to be added.
+sv_coaching_enabled | sv, cl, rep, release | Default: false<br>Allows spectating and communicating with a team ( 'coach t' or 'coach ct' ) sv_competitive_minspec | sv, cl, nf, rep, release | Default: true<br>Enable to force certain client convars to minimum/maximum values to help prevent competitive advantages. sv_compute_per_bot_difficulty | sv, cl, rep | Default: false<br>0 = compute all bot difficulties equally, 1 = compute unique bot difficulty for each bot sv_condense_late_buttons | sv | Default: true<br>When condensing late commands.
+Should we compress multiple moves of button presses into the target move? sv_cq_min_queue | rep | Default: 0<br>Server min buffer size. sv_cq_trim_bloat_remainder | sv, release | Default: 1<br>When trimming a bloated CQ, leave at least N more commands than the minimum sv_cq_trim_bloat_space | sv, release | Default: 0<br>When trimming a bloated CQ, try to leave room for N more commands to be added.
 0 will trim only what is needed to remove the immediate bloat, a very large value will reset the whole queue.